krsk29/ML-pipeline-Co2/README.md

 ### 2. Initializing Airflow
 - Ran `airflow db init` to initialize Airflow's metadata database.
 - This command created the default `~/airflow` directory, housing the configuration and DAG files.
+- AIRFLOW_HOME Setting: Set AIRFLOW_HOME environment variable to point to the airflow directory in your project root, ensuring Airflow configuration, DAGs, and logs are stored within the project directory.
+This setting is vital for maintaining a project-centric setup.
+To do this, export the env variable and add it ro `~/bashrc.sh`

 ### 3. PostgreSQL Configuration
 - Configured Airflow to use PostgreSQL instead of the default SQLite for improved performance, concurrency handling, and scalability in production environments.